vm-wylbur/ntt/bugs/fixed/BUG-017-mount-helper-raid-concurrency.md

 **Immediate workaround:** Manually mount RAID media (as done for 594d) until fix is deployed.

 **Priority:** HIGH - Blocks parallel processing of RAID media (43fda374, 594d, and likely many more in collection).

+---

+## Resolution Notes

+**Updated by:** dev-claude
+**Date:** 2025-10-17 17:30

+**Status:** FIXED as part of BUG-019

+BUG-019 fixed the root cause identified in this bug:
+- Removed system-wide `mdadm --assemble --scan` entirely
+- Added pre-check for RAID members using `blkid TYPE="linux_raid_member"`
+- Only run mdadm if RAID members actually detected on the specific disk
+- Use targeted `mdadm --assemble --run <device>` per partition instead of global scan

+**Changes:** `bin/ntt-mount-helper` lines 249-269 (committed 2025-10-17)

+**Result:**
+- No more system-wide scanning
+- Each mount operation is independent
+- Concurrent RAID media mounting is now safe
+- Non-RAID disks skip mdadm entirely (faster)

+**Recommendation:** Close as duplicate of BUG-019 after verification testing